Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \section{Score Transformed Hotelling-Type Tests Based on Optimal Transport}

-In this section we introduce a class of distribution-free test statistics based on multivariate ranks (defined via optimal transport) that generalizes the classical Wilcoxon rank-sum test to higher dimensions and provides distribution-free analogues of the Hotelling $T^2$ test.
-A basic version of such a test statistic has already been presented in~\eqref{eq:rankhotelling}.
-Here, we generalize it further by incorporating \textit{score functions}, which are injective functions $\bJ(\cdot):\R^d\to\R^d$ that are \emph{continuous Lebesgue a.e. in $\R^d$}.
+In this section we generalize the basic version the multivariate distribution-free Hotelling $T^2$ test statistic already presented in~\eqref{eq:rankhotelling} by incorporating \textit{score functions}, which are injective functions $\bJ(\cdot):\R^d\to\R^d$ that are \emph{continuous Lebesgue a.e. in $\R^d$}.
 A natural example of a score function is $\bJ(\cdot):=(F_1^{-1}(\cdot),\ldots ,F_d^{-1}(\cdot))$, where $F_1(\cdot), F_2(\cdot), \ldots, F_d(\cdot)$ are univariate distribution functions.
-When $d=1$ and $F(\cdot)=\Phi(\cdot)$ is the standard Gaussian distribution function, then the corresponding score function $\bJ(\cdot)$ is called the \emph{van der Waerden score function} (see~\cite{vander1952}).

-We begin with the notion of an effective reference distribution which is obtained by combining a score function with a reference measure as follows:
+When $d=1$ and $F(\cdot)=\Phi(\cdot)$ is the standard Gaussian distribution function, then the corresponding score function $\bJ(\cdot)$ is called the \emph{van der Waerden score function} (see~\cite{vander1952}; also see~\eqref{eq:vanscore}).
+A very useful notion for the sequel is that of an effective reference distribution which is obtained by combining a score function with a reference measure as follows: